92kns/go-web-server/README.md

 # go-web-server
-simple http server in Go
+A simple http server written in Go.
+Precompiled binaries in `<src>/bin`.

+Very easy way to serve a directory of files by only needing to specify the `port` and `dir`

 ## Usage